beyond-iid-learning/beyond-iid-learning.github.io/content/syllabus.md

 **Keywords:**  Causal inference, adaptive decision-making, reinforcement learning, game theory, meta learning, interactions with humans

-**Prerequisites:**  BSc in computer science or related field (engineering, physics, mathematics).
+**Prerequisites:**  B.Sc. in computer science or related field (engineering, physics, mathematics).
 Passed at least one learning course, such as "Introduction to Machine Learning" or "Probabilistic Artificial Intelligence".

 **Number of Credits:** 2 KP